Wign/Wign/README.md

 The project is run by voluntary efforts by myself, to contribute to a richer sign language sharing among us danish deaf.

 **You** are therefore invited to take part in the code and fix out issues and other fuzzies in the codes!
+[To help with the code](https://github.com/Thanerik/Wign/wiki/To-contribute-to-the-project)

 ***
 The project is licensed under the [MIT License](https://github.com/Thanerik/Wign/blob/master/LICENSE).